Nmishin/leaseweb-cli/README.md

 You can generate your API key at the [Customer Portal](https://secure.leaseweb.com/)

 ### Authentication
-For authentication need to export API Key from previous step
+For authentication need to export API Key from previous step, or set it as `--api-key` flag.
 ```bash
 export LEASEWEB_API_KEY=<>
 ```